-northrop grumman vice president and NGAS program manager for the webb telescope
+northrop grumman vice president and NGAS program manager

 Scott P. Willoughby is the vice president and program manager for the James Webb Space Telescope program at Northrop Grumman.
 The program is currently on contract for the design, development and delivery of the Observatory to NASA's Goddard Space Flight Center.

 Most recently, Willoughby served as the P858 Program Manager in Advanced Concepts, Technology and Emerging Systems Division.
 His primary responsibilities were to drive process improvements and delivery of this critical and strategic program.
 He oversaw program management including financial management, capital, human resources, customer and subcontractor interfaces and all levels of contract management.